Kainuu: Areas of responsibility

 According to the charter of the Regional council, one of the essential tasks of the organization is improving the wellbeing of the region's population.
 Among other interest driving goals, improving the living- and the business environment in the region is one of the goals of the regional development.

 Projects, plans and other development related-work are ways to work towards these goals with the relevant actors inside and outside of the region.
 The project programs and their goals are controlled to some extent by the goals set in the regional strategic programme.

-For the project work the regional council has to do tasks that relate to requisitioning, co-financing and being as a partner in the projects.
-The project preparations are divided in the responsibilities inside the regional council teams (land use & planning, regional development etc.) depending on their field of expertise that are for example in charge of the international funding of the project.
-In the years of the 2014 – 2020 EU funding is offered towards the region of Kainuu in the programs of Baltic Sea Region Programme, Northern Periphery and Arctic Programme, Interreg Europe, ENI Kolarctic and the Karelia CBC.
+For the project work, the regional council has to do tasks that relate to requisitioning, co-financing and being a partner in the projects.
+The project preparations are divided among the responsibilities inside the regional council teams (land use & planning, regional development etc.) depending on their field of expertise, which are, for example, in charge of the international funding of the project.
+In the years of the 2014–2020 EU funding is offered towards the region of Kainuu in the programs of Baltic Sea Region Programme, Northern Periphery and Arctic Programme, Interreg Europe, ENI Kolarctic and the Karelia CBC.